silentbicycle/greatest/README.md

 ## Available Assertions

-Note that all assertions have a "message" form, which takes an additional first argument, a custom string to include in the test failure message.
-This form adds an 'm' suffix to the ASSERT name.
-For example, `ASSERT_EQ(foo, bar);` could also be used as `ASSERT_EQm("theese should match", foo, bar)`.
-If the "message" form is not used, greatest will attempt to create a reasonable default message.
+Assertions fail the current test unless some condition holds.
+All assertions have a "message" variant (with an `m` suffix), which takes a custom failure message string as their first argument.
+For example, the assertion `ASSERT_EQ(apple, orange);` could instead be used like `ASSERT_EQm("these should match", apple, orange)`.
+Non-message assertions create a default message.

 ### `ASSERT(COND)`